Fast Shipping

 1. Moisture in the dirty air stream: Filters run in applications with moisture will often filter to fail prematurely.
 Most filters are made from paper based media.
 At AirMax we offer some alternative filters that are SPUNBOND and are better suited to applications where moisture cannot be removed from the air stream.

-Handle them like glass: Understanding that cartridge filters are light and can be easily damaged is especially important.
-Filters can dent, puncture and get damaged easily if they are handled roughly before install.
-Remember to handle them with care.
+⚠️ Handle them like glass: Cartridge filters are light and easily damaged.
+They can dent, puncture, and break if handled roughly before installation—so handle them with care.

 AirMax is your go-to industrial dust collector filter supplier and distributor.
 Shop cartridge filters, or Contact Us with questions about the filters we have in stock to fit your dust collection system.